INDIANAPOLIS - The Ravens didn't let Peyton Manning beat them.

-Despite holding Manning in check and from the NFL touchdown pass record and getting 130 rushing yards from Jamal Lewis, the Ravens failed to pull off the upset at the RCA Dome because cornerback Chris McAlister turned the wrong way on a touchdown pass and kicker Matt Stover inexplicably hit a field-goal attempt into the back of a teammate.
+Despite holding Manning in check and short of the NFL record for touchdown passes, the Ravens failed to pull off the upset at the RCA Dome because of cornerback Chris McAlister's wrong turn on a touchdown pass and kicker Matt Stover's low field goal.

-Manning, who didn't throw for multiple touchdowns for the first time in 14 games this season, fell one touchdown shy of Dan Marino's 20-year-old single-season mark but the Colts (11-3) still managed to win their seventh straight game.
+Manning, who didn't throw for multiple touchdowns for the first time in 14 games this season, is one touchdown shy of Dan Marino's 20-year-old single-season mark of 48.
+He was 20-for-33 for 249 yards, doing just enough to lift the Colts (11-3) to their seventh straight victory.

-Mixing the run and pass on nine plays, the Colts methodically worked down the field before fooling the Ravens badly.
-Off a play-action fake to running back Edgerrin James, Manning found wide-open receiver Marvin Harrison in the end zone for a 29-yard score.
+Mixing the run and pass on 10 plays, the Colts methodically worked down the field before fooling the Ravens badly.
+Off a play-action fake to Edgerrin James, Manning found Marvin Harrison wide-open in the end zone for a 29-yard score.

 Left alone on Harrison, McAlister turned the wrong way, going to the sideline while Harrison ran to the inside and had no Raven within 10 yards of him.
-That mistake led to the Ravens' second passing touchdown of the season over 20 yards and gave Manning his only touchdown pass of the game, leaving him one short of Marino's record of 48.
+It was only the second passing touchdown of more than 20 yards given up by the Ravens this season.

-Down 13-3 late in third quarter, the Ravens looked to chip into that lead with a 31-yard field goal.
-The usually automatic Stover, however, kicked the ball off Ravens lineman Bennie Anderson.
+Down 13-3 late in third quarter, the Ravens looked to chip into that lead with a 31-yard field-goal try.
+The kick by the usually automatic Stover, however, hit Ravens lineman Bennie Anderson in the helmet.

 The Ravens responded on the ensuing kickoff, which was brought back 64 yards by returner B.J.
 Sams.
 Trimming the Colts' lead to 20-10, the Ravens converted on fourth down twice, including a 13-yard touchdown throw from quarterback Kyle Boller to tight end Todd Heap.

-With the defense knocking Manning and his receivers out of sync, the Ravens looked as if they would take the lead going into halftime.
-Instead, they unraveled in the final two minutes of the second quarter and left trailing.
+It appeared the Ravens were in control of the game late in the second quarter and were in position to take the lead going into halftime.
+Instead, they unraveled in the final two minutes of the half and left trailing.

-Kyle Boller's 33-yard strike to Travis Taylor down the middle of the field got the Ravens into field-goal range.
-But Freeney, who just outran All-Pro tackle Jonathan Ogden on the edge, sacked Boller 9 yards behind the line and forced the Ravens to punt.
+Boller's 33-yard strike to Travis Taylor down the middle of the field got the Ravens into field-goal range.
+But end Dwight Freeney, who just outran All-Pro tackle Jonathan Ogden on the edge and delivered countless quarterback pressures, sacked Boller 9 yards behind the line and forced the Ravens to punt.

-In one of his most irate moments of the season, Ravens coach Brian Billick screamed as his offensive players came to the sideline.
+In one of his most irate moments of the season, Billick screamed as his offensive players came to the sideline.

-After the Ravens' defense managed another three-and-out (the third one of the first half), their offense had another shot to redeem itself.
+After the Ravens' defense managed another three-and-out, their offense had another shot to redeem itself.
 Boller, though, was intercepted on an overthrown pass and Indianapolis safety Mike Doss returned it 32 yards to midfield with 13 seconds remaining in the first half.